plasma-mds/plasma-metadata-schema/README.md

 ## Acknowledgements

-The development of the data platform INPTDAT was funded by the Federal Ministry of Education and Research – BMBF under grant 16FDM005 and is further supported by BMBF under grant 16QK03A.
-The responsibility for the content of this website and the software lies with the author(s).
+The development of the initial version of Plasma-MDS was funded by the Federal Ministry of Education and Research – BMBF under grant 16FDM005.
+The further development of the metadata schema is currently supported by BMBF under grant 16QK03A.